The Skillbuilders Speech Therapy team offers extensive experience, practical skills and empathy in working with children.

 Click on the links below to find out about the fabulous small group programmes being offered by our Speech Therapists and Occupational Therapists:

-This group is for our littlies - for 2-4 year olds.
+This group is for our Littlies - for 2-4 year olds.
 It aims to prepare children for more structured learning environments at Kindy and Pre-Primary and promotes fine motor, gross motor, language, social and play skills.
-Superstars runs on Mondays 9.30 to 11.30am at Cockburn Central.